visgl/react-map-gl/docs/overlays/README.md

 Want to create and share your own overlay?
 Check the [examples/additional-overlays](https://github.com/uber/react-map-gl/tree/master/examples/additional-overlays) folder for examples.

 ## Remarks
 * In `react-map-gl` v1, overlays were exported directly from 'react-map-gl'.
-Additional v1 examples can be found in the [react-map-gl-example-overlay](https://github.com/vicapow/react-map-gl-example-overlay) project.